Marshfield Clinic offers several support services and groups to children and teens touched by cancer.

 Children participating in the CLIMB® program learn that being sad, frightened and even angry is part of this family experience.

 CLIMB® helps children moderate their feelings without having to "stuff" them or feel overwhelmed.
 Participants bond quickly with other children going through a similar experience.

-The CLIMB program at Marshfield Clinic Cancer Care consists of six weekly group sessions.
+The CLIMB program at Marshfield Clinic Health System consists of six weekly group sessions.
 Specially trained leaders encourage open discussions about cancer, treatments and possible side effects.

 They also use visual aids such as a big teddy bear, to demonstrate IV placement and other forms of treatment.

 Kids create art projects and do activities to help them identify and express the complex feelings of a cancer diagnosis.
 Children receive a workbook that they're encouraged to share with their families.